-2017 2016
+2018 2017

-Federal statutory tax rate 34.0% 34.0%
+Federal statutory tax rate 21.0% 34.0%

-State taxes, net of federal tax benefit (1.1) 6.4
+State taxes, net of federal tax benefit 3.8 (1.1)

-Permanent items 20.7 -
+Permanent items - 20.7

-True-up 21.0 (74.3)
+Deferred true-up (37.8) 21.0

-Rate change (88.9) -
+Rate change - (88.9)

-Increase/(decrease) in valuation allowance 14.8 24.9
+Increase/(decrease) in valuation allowance 19.1 14.8

+Federal payable true-up 7.0 -

-Other (1.6) -
+Other (2.3) (1.6)

-Effective tax rate (1.1)% (9.0)%
+Effective tax rate 10.8% (1.1)%

-The Company did not meet the qualifications of a RIC for the 2017 tax year and will be taxed as a corporation under Subchapter C of the Code.
-The Company expects that it will meet the qualifications of a RIC for the 2018 tax year.
+The Company did not meet the qualifications of a RIC for the 2018 tax year and will be taxed as a corporation under Subchapter C of the Code.
+The Company does not expect to meet the qualifications of a RIC for the 2019 tax year.
 If the Company is unable to meet the qualifications of a RIC for the 2018 tax year, it will be taxed as a corporation under Subchapter C of the Code.
 As a RIC, the Company generally will not pay corporate-level U.S. federal income taxes on any net ordinary income or capital gains that the Company distributes to its stockholders as dividends and claims dividends paid deductions to compute taxable income.
 A RIC will not be eligible to utilize net operating losses.
 However, the net operating losses may become available should the Company disqualify as a RIC and become a C corporation in the future.
 In the event that the Company qualifies as a RIC, the Company itself will no longer be required to recognize deferred tax assets or liabilities.